Insights from Google’s John Mueller: Key Lessons for SEOs

 16 min read

-Now, you’ve probably already reached out to other well-known SEO experts to address all sorts of website optimization issues.
-And you’d be hard-pressed not to have come across John Mueller’s various quotes along the way.
-Being one of Google’s top voices, Mueller is extraordinarily talented at cooling people’s doubts while also keeping Google’s secrets safe and sound.
-John has been a guiding hand for those who may not align with Google’s guidelines and is an advocate for the creation of really useful, unique, non-generic websites and quality content.
+At this point, you’ve probably already reached out to other well-known SEO experts to figure out how to handle various website optimization issues.
+You’ve also likely come across John Mueller’s quotes along the way.
+Being one of Google’s top voices, Mueller is talented at cooling people’s doubts while also keeping Google’s secrets safe and sound.
+John has been a guiding hand for people struggling to align with Google’s guidelines.
+He is also an advocate for creating unique, non-generic websites and quality content.
 He supports the concept of “Making the web you want to find”.

 Who is Google’s John Mueller?

-John Mueller is the Senior Webmaster Trends Analyst and Search Relations team lead at Google.
+John Mueller is Google’s Senior Webmaster Trends Analyst and Search Relations team lead.
 You might also know him as the Google Search Advocate.

 Google's John Mueller

-Instead of diving head first into John’s SEO insights and recommendations, let’s start by taking a quick look at his background and career history before and during his experience at Google.
-This will help you understand why it’s important to listen to his advice if you haven’t already.
+Instead of diving head first into John’s SEO insights and recommendations, let’s begin with his background and career history, both before and during his experience at Google.

 Before Google